A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

 \begin{lemma} Let $T\in\widehat{cv_N}$, and let $\calu$ be an open neighborhood of $T$ in $\widehat{cv_N}$.
 Then there exists an open neighborhood $\calw\subseteq\calu$ of $T$ in $\widehat{cv_N}$ such that if $U\in\calw$ is a tree that admits a morphism $f$ onto $T$, and if $U'\in\widehat{cv_N}$ is a tree such that $f$ factors through morphisms from $U$ to $U'$ and from $U'$ to $T$, then $U'\in\calu$.

 \end{lemma}

 A \emph{one-edge free splitting} of $F_N$ is the Bass--Serre tree of a graph of groups decomposition of $F_N$, either as a free product $F_N=A\ast B$, or as an HNN extension $F_N=A\ast$.
 If $T\in\widehat{cv_N}$ is a tree that splits as a graph of actions over a splitting $S$ of $F_N$, we say that an attaching point of a vertex action $T_v$ is \emph{admissible} if either it belongs to the $G_v$-minimal subtree of $T_v$, or else it is an endpoint of an arc with nontrivial stabilizer contained in $G_v$.
-The following proposition extends the analogous result for $\overline{cv_N}$ (see \cite[Theorem 3.11]{Hor14-1}).
+The following proposition extends the analogous result for $\overline{cv_N}$ (see \cite[Theorems~3.6 and~3.11]{Hor14-1}).

 \begin{prop} Let $T\in\widehat{cv_N}$, and let $\calu$ be an open neighborhood of $T$.
-Then there exists a tree $U\in\calu$ that splits as a graph of actions over a one-edge free splitting $S$ of $F_N$ with admissible attaching points, coming with an optimal morphism $f:U\to T$ such that every arc with nontrivial stabilizer in $T$ is the $f$-image of an arc with nontrivial stabilizer in $U$, and such that $f$ is an isometry when restricted to the minimal subtree of any vertex action. \end{prop}
+Then there exists a tree $U\in\calu$ that splits as a graph of actions over a one-edge free splitting $S$ of $F_N$ with admissible attaching points, coming with an optimal morphism $f:U\to T$ such that \begin{itemize} \item every arc with nontrivial stabilizer in $T$ is the $f$-image of an arc with nontrivial stabilizer in $U$, \item the $f$-preimage of any arc with nontrivial stabilizer in $T$ consists of a single arc with nontrivial stabilizer in $U$, \item $f$ is an isometry when restricted to the minimal subtree of any vertex action. \end{itemize} \end{prop}

 \begin{proof} The proof of Proposition \ref{approx} builds on classical approximation techniques of very small $F_N$-trees, we present a sketch of the argument.
+Let $X$ be the underlying graph of groups of the Levitt decomposition of $T$.
+We can assume that all edge stabilizers of $X$ are nontrivial, otherwise the result is obvious by choosing $U=T$ and $f$ to be the identity.
+We may do the same if $T$ is simplicial (with all edge groups nontrivial) as such trees are graphs of actions with skeleton a 1-edge free splitting (see \cite{She,Swa} or \cite[Lemma~4.1]{BF94}).
+We now assume $T$ is not simplicial.